Summer is just around the corner…

 5th and 6th Grade Initiative

-There is a separate program for our older youth in grades 5 and 6.
+There is a separate program for our older youth in grades fifth and sixth.
 Most of their experiences will be off-site.
 A river study, along with art and nature projects will take place at The Georgi on the Battenkill.
 Science director Chris Hubbard and staff will provide a two-week study and work project (along with an overnight camp-out) at Merck Forest & Farmland Center.
 Salem Art Works artists will again provide a program each week, which will be on their campus.

-7th Grade Art and Agriculture Program
+7th & 8th Grade Art and Agriculture &/or Environmental Program

 Help Us Keep a Good Thing Going